SanaHameed2/Class-task-responsive-card/README.md

 🎨 style.css – The stylesheet for styling and responsiveness.

-🖼 assets/ – Folder containing images (Ensure this folder exists for images to load correctly).
+🖼 assets/ – Folder containing image

 ✨ Features